ptr727/NxWitness/README.md

 Build overview:

-- A [Makefile](./Make/Makefile) is used to create the `Dockerfile`'s for all permutations of "Entrypoint", "LSIO", "NxMeta", "NxWitness" and "DWSpectrum" variants and products.
+- [Build scripts](./Make/) are used to create the [`Dockerfile`'s](./Docker/) for all permutations of "Entrypoint", "LSIO", "NxMeta", "NxWitness" and "DWSpectrum" variants and products.
 - Docker does [not support](https://github.com/moby/moby/issues/735) a native `include` directive, instead the [M4 macro processor](https://www.gnu.org/software/m4/) is used to assemble common snippets.
-- The `Dockerfile` [downloads](./Make/Download.sh) and installs the mediaserver installer at build time using environment variables for the URLs.
+- The `Dockerfile` [downloads](./Docker/download.sh) and installs the mediaserver installer at build time using environment variables for the URLs.
 - [`CreateMatrix`](./CreateMatrix/) is a custom app used to update available product versions and download URLs.
 - [`Version.json`](./Make/Version.json) is updated using the mediaserver [Releases JSON API][nxwitness_releases] and [Packages API](https://updates.networkoptix.com/default/38363/packages.json).
 - The logic follows the same pattern as used by the [Nx Open](https://github.com/networkoptix/nx_open/blob/master/vms/libs/nx_vms_update/src/nx/vms/update/releases_info.cpp) desktop client logic.